How To Save Money On Baby Stuff

 Other considerations: Quality varies, though it’s often better than tag sales.
 (If people are selling online, they expect more money because it’s often a higher-priced item in better shape.)
 Shopping this way can be time-consuming and hit-or-miss, though.

-I can’t swap much kid stuff with my dear friend Keisha, whose has two boys, each a year younger than my girls.
-(Among other things, her boys aren’t interested in wearing girls’ clothing).
+I can’t swap much kid stuff with my dear friend Keisha, whose two boys aren’t into wearing my kiddos’ outgrown dresses.
 But since Keisha and I wear similar sizes and were pregnant back-to-back, we swapped our maternity wardrobes back and forth over several years, saving each of us a ton.

 What you’ll save: Often 100%.